-- Annual achievement reports submitted for annual reviews over a specified period (e.g., 6 years from last promotion or periodic peer review). - Statements of research, teaching and service and a comprehensive CV
+- Candidates will submit the Annual achievement report normally submitted for annual reviews over a specified period (e.g., 6 years from last promotion or periodic peer review). - Candidates may be asked to submit their most significant peer reviewed publications.

 The Peer Review Committee will review the submitted materials and prepare a written evaluation of the faculty member's performance, providing an evaluation rating in the categories of assigned responsibilities, as well as an overall evaluation.
 The criteria for the individual and overall performance ratings follow the criteria established in the unit guidelines and should be consistent with annual evaluations.
 The Committee will consider the faculty member's position description when evaluating the faculty member's performance.